The 7 Best Boutique Hotels New Orleans Has to Offer

 Behind its vibrant teal exterior, the Catahoula offers 35 cushy guest rooms, ranging from four-person bunks for the budget-minded to luxurious master suites with private balconies overlooking Union Street.
 Its relatively quiet Business District location means that while you're still within walking distance to popular Jackson Square, you won't fall victim to spontaneous 2 a.m. jam sessions.
 You can, however, expect an expertly crafted pisco sour at the hotel bar, an inviting, sunlit space dedicated to Peruvian-inspired cocktails.

 This Garden District gem's vivid history includes playing host to legendary guests such as Frank Sinatra and power player Gerald Ford.
 As its pedigree might suggest, the hotel has stately bedrooms with ornate drapery and velvet headboards paying homage to the region's antebellum elegance, while a stunning rooftop deck brings just a touch of hipster flair.
-Famed Southern chef John Besh is behind the menu at the Caribbean Room downstairs, featuring twists on Bayou standbys like wild boar "chicken and dumplings" and gooey pecan pie served with vanilla sour cream ice cream.
+After checking in, head downstairs to the Caribbean Room, which features twists on Bayou standbys like wild boar "chicken and dumplings" and gooey pecan pie served with vanilla sour cream ice cream.
 And if you've somehow grown tired of all the in-house perks, NOLA's iconic street trolley stops right in front of the hotel's doorstep.

 Named after the famed New Orleans architect, this ultra-quaint, 18-bedroom boutique has been beautifully restored to its 1867 glory.
 Stepping past the front entrance's towering white pillars is like traveling back in time: The suites are decked out with vintage 19th-century furniture, as is the richly appointed lobby parlor.
 And the supremely friendly staff is always happy to point you in the direction of the city's best barbecue shrimp and tastiest jambalaya while you sip stiff Sazeracs on the expansive front porch.